ermongroup/cs228-notes/preliminaries/applications/index.md

 title: Real World Applications
 ---

-Although probabilistic graphical models may seem like a very theoretical field, the applications of it are widespread.
-These concepts stem from the ability to draw conclusions from data or existing representations.
-Here, we will look into some of the ways probabilistic models are used.
+Probabilistic graphical models have numerous real-world applications, of which we give a brief overview here.

-# Image Models
+# Probabilistic Models of Images

-Images serve as a great example of how a probabilistic model can serve as a good base for other applications.
-Let's take the case of $$p(x)$$, where $$p(x)$$ is the probability distribution over images (a matrix of pixels) that assigns high probability to images that look realistic and low probability to everything else.
-Given this model, there are a number of tasks that can be solved:
+Consider a distribution $$p(x)$$ over images (a matrix of pixels) that assigns high probability to images that look realistic and low probability to everything else.
+Given such model, we can solve a wide array of interesting tasks.

-## Sampling
+## Image Generation

-Suppose we are able to learn a [probability distribution](https://arxiv.org/abs/1710.10196) that assigns high probability to images that look like bedrooms (based on some training data):
+[Radford et al.](https://arxiv.org/abs/1710.10196) train a probabilistic model $$ p(x) $$ that assigns high probability to images that look like bedrooms (based on some training data):

 **Training Data**<br />
 ![bedroom1](bedroominpainting1.png)<br />

-If we sample $$x \sim p(x)$$, we are **generating** new (realistic) images:
+If we sample $$x \sim p(x)$$, we are **generating** new (realistic) images.

 **Generated Data**<br />
 ![bedroom2](bedroominpainting2.png)